raspberrychris/cryptotravellers/content/blog/trezor-model-t-review.md

 ## Frequently Asked Questions

-{{< collapse "**Is Trezor Model T the best Bitcoin wallet?**
-" >}} Trezor Model T is in our opinion the best option for storing your Bitcoin.
-Whether it is the best overall is dependent on whether you want to use it with an iOS device, if so, you will need to pick a different wallet. {{< /collapse >}}

 {{< collapse "collapse 2" >}} This is a simple collapse {{< /collapse >}}

 {{< collapse "collapse 3" >}} This is a simple collapse {{< /collapse >}}